Flowminder/FlowKit/docs/source/developer/adr/0012-claims-role-scope-rework.md

  - *Simple scopes*

    These control access to a server-wide capability and are all-or-nothing.
 The currently implemented simple scopes are:
-   - `run`; permits a user that olds this role to run queries using the `run` flowAPI endpoint
+   - `run`; permits a user that holds this role to run queries using the `run` flowAPI endpoint
    - `get_result`; permits a user to get the results of a query using the `get` flowAPI endpoint
    - `get_available_dates`; permits a user to get the list of dates available to run queries against on a server.